Bitcoin Logo

 Bitcoin Emblem

 The numerical designation for the “B” block is an eight (8).
 The pair of lines at the top and bottom of the capital letter should be associated with the dollar.
 But if you look closely, you will notice that the stroke on the icon is incomplete and different from the dollar stroke.
 Because of this, the graphic looks as if the letter “B” is superimposed on the “$” and overlaps it.
-This technique has a special interpretation: it is time to displace the old currency and replace it with a new one – bitcoins.
+This technique has a special interpretation: it is time to replace the old currency with a new one – bitcoins.

 Bitcoin Symbol